 The Division of Financial Regulation (DFR) oversees insurance best practices.
 DFR can answer questions about insurance best practices, support with insurance claims, and insurance research.
 To contact DFR, email DFR.InsuranceHelp@oregon.gov.

-Oregon State University (OSU) created the wildfire risk map.
+Oregon State University (OSU) created the wildfire risk map in partnership with the ODF.
 They manage the data and the map interface on the Wildfire Risk Explorer.
 OSU can answer questions about data and the wildfire risk explorer.
-To contact OSU, email email@example.com.
+To contact OSU, email firstname.lastname@example.org.

 The OSFM is working to develop grant programs to help with defensible space projects.
 To learn more, click here.